Clara Admin Suite for practice owners

 Anonymized workflow example

-Reviewed example patterns can explain source freshness, exception queues, owner-review checkpoints, and handoff records without private rows.
+Reviewed example patterns can explain source freshness, exception queues, admin-review checkpoints, and handoff records without private rows.

 Use redacted or synthetic workflow examples that describe the review path, not a production customer file.